guangliang-nlp/guangliang-nlp.github.io/about.md

 <section id="lab">
 <h2>Lab</h2>

-<p>I direct the <strong>Language and Social Intelligence Lab</strong> at Indiana University.
-We work on natural language processing, computational pragmatics, and machine morality.</p>
+<p>I am the PI of the Language and Social Intelligence Lab at Indiana University.
+Our ultimate goal is to enable machines to understand human language and develop social intelligence that supports people.</p>

 <details>
 <summary style="cursor:pointer; font-weight:600; margin-bottom:0.8em;">Prospective students</summary>
-<p style="margin-top:0.8em;">I am actively looking for motivated Ph.D. students and research interns.
-If you are interested in joining the lab, please afeel free to email me a brief introduction along with your CV.</p>
+<p style="margin-top:0.8em;">I am actively seeking motivated Ph.D. students and research interns.
+If you are interested in joining the lab, please feel free to email me a brief introduction along with your CV.
+If you are a student at Indiana University, you are also welcome to stop by my office at IT555.</p>
 </details>

 <h3 style="margin-top:1.2em;">Current Members</h3>